techstackmedia/software-engineering-series/README.md

 (firstNumber > secondNumber) ? printf("%d is greater than secondNumber %d\n", firstNumber, secondNumber) :
 (firstNumber < secondNumber) ? printf("%d is less than secondNumber %d\n", firstNumber, secondNumber) :
 printf("%d is equivalent to secondNumber %d\n", firstNumber, secondNumber);

+/*
+30 is less than secondNumber 50
+30 is less than secondNumber 50
+*/
 ```

 These code blocks demonstrate how to compare two numbers (`firstNumber` and `secondNumber`) using conditional statements (`if-else` and the ternary operator `? :`).
 The code checks if `firstNumber` is greater than `secondNumber`, less than `secondNumber`, or equivalent to `secondNumber`.
 The appropriate message is then printed based on the comparison.